$S^1$-equivariant local index and transverse index for non-compact symplectic manifolds: Introduction

 In our construction it is straightforward to give a formulation and a proof of quantization conjecture for non-compact symplectic manifolds with Hamiltonian $S^1$-action.
-Vergne\cite{Vergne3} proposed a quantization conjecture for non-compact symplectic manifolds, which was proved by Ma-Zhang\cite{Ma-Zhangarxiv,Ma-Zhang} and Paradan gave a new proof in \cite{Paradan2}.
+Vergne~\cite{Vergne3} proposed a quantization conjecture for non-compact symplectic manifolds, which was proved by Ma-Zhang~\cite{Ma-Zhang,Ma-Zhangarxiv} and Paradan gave a new proof in \cite{Paradan2}.
 Vergne's conjecture is based on the index theory of transverse elliptic operators.
-Ma and Zhang showed Vergne's conjecture for the proper moment map case using Braverman's index theory.
-We do not assume neither compactness of the fixed point set nor properness of the momentum map as in \cite{Vergne3}, \cite{Ma-Zhangarxiv, Ma-Zhang}and \cite{Paradan2}.
+Ma and Zhang showed Vergne's conjecture under weaker assumption, the properness of the moment map, using Braverman's index theory.
+We do not assume neither compactness of the fixed point set nor properness of the moment map as in \cite{Ma-Zhang,Ma-Zhangarxiv}, \cite{Paradan2} and \cite{Vergne3}.
 We only assume that the inverse image of each integer point is compact.

 This paper is organized as follows.
 In Section~2, we give a brief review of the construction in \cite{Fujita-Furuta-Yoshida1} to define an $S^1$-equivariant index $\ind_{S^1}(X, V)$.
 In Section~3, we apply the construction in Section~2 to the symplectic geometry case.
-We define an $S^1$-equivariant local Riemann-Roch number $RR_{S^1}(M,L)$ for Hamiltonian $S^1$-action on non-compact symplectic manifold.
-In Section~4 we give a quantization conjecture for non-compact symplectic manifold with Hamiltonian $S^1$-action.
-In Section~5, we give comments on relation between our equivariant index and that developed by Braverman\cite{Braverman} and Ma-Zhang~\cite{Ma-Zhangarxiv}.
+We define an $S^1$-equivariant local Riemann-Roch number $RR_{S^1, {\loc}}(M,L)$ for Hamiltonian $S^1$-action on non-compact symplectic manifold.
+In Section~4 we give a quantization conjecture for non-compact symplectic manifold with a Hamiltonian $S^1$-action.
+In Section~5, we give comments on relation between our equivariant index and that developed by Braverman~\cite{Braverman} and Ma-Zhang~\cite{Ma-Zhangarxiv}.
 In Appendix~A we give some details of the explicit computation of the kernel of a family of perturbed Dirac operators on the cylinder.
 The family contains the perturbations in this paper and that in \cite{Braverman}, and it shows the difference between two equivariant indices.